-It was during a rather low point in my life that I wrote this poem.
+It was at a rather low point in my life that I wrote this poem.
 A time when I was recuperating from a betrayal and was quite depressed.
 Some time ago, I actually won a poetry contest for this piece.

 In this poem, we learn about a man’s spiritual, physical, and emotional descent due to the influence of alcoholism and an estranged dad.
 We learn the speaker’s story through a series of letters that he writes to a lost love.
 This love of his never writes back.
-The imagery of the grapes and wine as well as the cement porch are meant to be symbolic of other things.
+The imagery of the grapes and wine, as well as the cement porch, are meant to be symbolic of other things.

 “Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.”
 John 15:4 (NIV)